govau/content-guide/_accessibility-inclusivity/wcag.md

 ---
-title: "WCAG 2.0 for content authors"
+title: "WCAG 2.1 for content authors"
 order: 12
 exclude_from_search: true
 ---

-The Web Content Accessibility Guidelines 2.0 ([WCAG 2.0](https://www.w3.org/WAI/intro/wcag){:rel="external"}) outlines ways to make digital content accessible to the broadest population.
+The Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/intro/wcag){:rel="external"}) outlines ways to make digital content accessible to the broadest population.

 The [Australian Government Digital Service Standard](https://www.dta.gov.au/standard/){:rel="external"} requires conformance to WCAG 2.0 level AA, which includes level A. There are 38 criteria that apply at level AA, plus some from level AAA we recommend.